-Built to accommodate visitors to the 1915 Panama-Pacific International Exposition, this busy hotel is considered by many to be one of the best bets on Union Square for comfort without extravagance.
-Floor-to-ceiling windows in the recently gussied up (albeit still modest) lobby overlook cable cars on Powell Street.
-The moderate-size Edwardian-style rooms, some with huge walk-in closets, have high ceilings and were recently remodeled.
-Though a bit dated, the small, clean
+Built to accommodate visitors to the 1915 Panama-Pacific International Exposition, these moderate-sized Edwardian-style rooms are considered by many to be among of the best bets on Union Square for comfort without extravagance.

 The pleasant Restaurant Luques serves breakfast and lunch, plus dinner (Wednesday through Saturday); complimentary coffee, tea, apples, and cookies are available around the clock in the lobby.

 Grab a glass of vino in the Luques Restaurant lounge.

 The hotel offers valet parking for a fee.
 Check the website as occasionally the hotel offers deals on ride-share programs.
 The cable car stops just out front, making it easy for guests to travel to Nob Hill, Fisherman's Wharf and back.
 Hop on a Muni bus or train to explore the city or the BART to access San Francisco or Oakland airports.

 Score a reservation at the Cal-Hawaiian fusion join Liholiho Yacht Club (6-minute walk) for outstanding poke that puts everyone else's to shame.
 Head down to the Embarcadero for an exquisite Peruvian lunch of ceviche and pulpo along the bay at La Mar Cebicheria Peruana (25-minute walk).

 Meander up Nob Hill to watch the sun set over the city, martini in hand, at Top of the Mark (8-minute walk).
 Saunter down to the Press Club (10-minute walk) to sample California's wines in a classy setting.

 WHY WE LIKE IT